dagmbaheta/dagmbaheta/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Motivated professional with a degree in Business Marketing and Finance with a profound interest in techology and a dedication to solving complex problems ready to dive into the world of Cybersecurity.

 ## Objective
 [Provide Objective - Remove this afterwards]]